cloudcheflabs/chango-private-docs/docs/install/install-component.md

 ## Trino

 `Trino` is used as query engine to run interactive and long running ETL query in Chango.
-Chango Private provides multiple trino clusters, so, you can install trino clusers as many as you want.
+Chango provides multiple trino clusters, so, you can install trino clusers as many as you want.

 ### Install Trino